 We here at Mike’s Clean Sweeps always encourage our clients to do their own research.
-The folks who write the codes governing fireplaces, chimneys, and dryer vents sit on national and international code committees and spend their spare time combing through the data on structure fires.
+The folks who write the codes that govern this profession sit on national and international code committees and spend their time combing through the data on structure fires.
 It is through the collaborative effort of dedicated specialists that we have a standard of care in the chimney and venting industry.
-But out here on the West Coast, due in part to the scarcity of technicians, realtors are reluctant to follow NFPA 211 in regards to Level 2 Inspections, and, as a result, a great many homeowners are unknowingly operating fireplaces that are dangerous to use.
+But, due in part to the scarcity of qualified technicians, realtors are reluctant to follow national guidelines with regard to requiring Level 2 Inspections, and, as a result, a great many homeowners are unknowingly operating fireplaces that are unfit for use.

 My philosophy is to be straight-up with people.
 I have found that, in the end, it’s always best to be honest and do the right thing, even if it’s embarrassing or leads to losing a job.
 What it really boils down to is safety, and, although I do not win over every potential customer, I have the satisfaction of knowing that the people who do hire me respect the specialized nature of the trade and are willing to pay for a higher quality of service.